yorch/vimforrails/README.md

 1. Clone this repo

-    You may also want to clone my snippets fork in order to customize them for your use.
-If you do, you will want to change the settings in the vimrc to reflect that change.
+    You may also want to fork my snippets fork in order to customize them for your use.
+If you do, you will want to change the github username in the vimrc to reflect that change.

 2. Run
 ```
 ruby activate.rb
 ```

     Be warned: this will overwrite any existing .vimrc, .gvimrc or .vim/ files you have in your home directory.
+(I did not write activate.rb either, but I am good at copy/paste. :) )

-3. Install dependencies, like git and hg for VAM (vim-addons-manager).
-You will also need syntax checkers installed if you want to use that feature such as jslint for javascript.
+3. Install dependencies, like git and hg needed by VAM (vim-addons-manager).
+You will also need syntax checkers installed if you want to use that feature.
+For example: jslint for javascript.

-    Brew is your friend with Mac.
+    Homebrew is your friend with Mac.
+    ```
+    brew install git
+    brew install hg
+    ```
     Use Aptitude with Linux (at least ubuntu-based distros)
+    ```
+    sudo aptitude install git-core
+    sudo aptitude install mercurial
+    ```

 4. Run
 ```